kersing/packet_forwarder/readme.md

 Forked from devlaams Poly Packet Forwarder, reworked to include The Things Network gateway-connector protocol.

-THIS VERSION IS BETA SOFTWARE WHICH HAS NOT EXTENSIVELY BEEN TESTED YET!

 For build instructions see mp_pkt_fwd/build.txt
 Tested on kerlink, MultiTech, lorank, RPi with iC880.

 Forked from Semtech''s Lora network packet forwarder project.
 See original description below.